LinMihigo/monty/README.md

 This project is written in C

 ### Compilation
-This project is compiled as follows:
+This project is compiled so:
 ```bash
 gcc -Wall -Werror -Wextra -pedantic -std=c89 *.c -o monty
 ```